odarriba/elixir_jobs/README.md

-# ElixirJobs
+# Elixir Jobs

-ElixirJobs is a job board based in Elixir + Phoenix.
+Elixir Jobs is a job board based in Elixir + Phoenix.

 ## Technologies used